RaXephon/resource-links/challenges_instructions.md

 3. On right menu, under "Participating", make sure both boxes, "Email" and "Web" are checked.

 #### 2. GitHub Folder Naming Convention
 Use lower-case names and underscores, preferably your first name.
-(This is because GitHub folder/file names are case-sensitive.).
+(This is because GitHub folder/file names are case-sensitive.)
 In the case there is someone in the class with your same first name, you can use:  firstname_lastname for folder name.

 #### 3. Submitting Files
 a)  Submit IPython notebook for challenges instead of *.py files.
 Makes it easier to follow:  code, output & graphs